anchengyang/Diabetes-prediction/README.md

 Run the docker image by running this command in the terminal

-`docker run -p 8000:8000 anchengyang/diabetes-django`
+`docker run -p 8000:8000 anchengyang/diabetes-django:latest`

 ### Step 4

 Open a new window in your browser and go to `http://localhost:8000/` to launch the django application!

+OR

+Go to Docker Desktop and open your running container!